 |Linux||Windows||Linux / Windows|

 To manage and bill the fee-based service, you need to be bound by a so-called LRZ project.
 The activation of a new LRZ project is described as option 1.
-If you already have an LRZ project, for example to use the LRZ service "TSM Archive / Backup", you can use this for your purpose; see option 2.
+If you already have an LRZ project, for example to use the LRZ service "Backup and Archive", you can use this for your purpose; see option 2.

 - Option 1: If you do not yet have a (suitable) LRZ project, a corresponding application must be made by the chair holder or the institute management.

-The LRZ service "Managed Server" must be checked in the project application.
-The completed project application will be sent to the LRZ supervisor responsible for your facility.
+The LRZ service "Managed Server" must be checked in the project application, called "Antrag auf ein LRZ-Projekt", which can be downloaded from this site.
+The completed project application will be sent by mail, by e-mail or via LRZ Servicedesk to the LRZ supervisor responsible for your facility.

 - Option 2: With an existing project, the master user must apply for a so-called quota for the "VM-Management-Portal".

-This is done in the IDM portal by opening the heading "Permissions/Quotas" in the respective project.
-In the list of LRZ services, the number of the required contingents is entered in the "requested" field.
-Alternatively, the free text field at the bottom of the page can be used to enter an individual application text for the LRZ supervisor responsible for the project.
-The application is submitted by clicking on the "Send E-mail ..." button..
+This is done in the IDM portal by opening the "[ Permissions/Quotas ]" section in the respective project.
+In the "Number of permissions:" table, the "VM-Management-Portal" row is also listed.
+Here the desired quota is entered in the right cell, i.e. in the "requested:" column.
+Alternatively, the free text field at the bottom of the page can be used to enter an individual request text to the LRZ advisor responsible for the project.
+Click on the "Send E-mail ..." button to submit the request.

 Result: As soon as the responsible LRZ supervisor initiates the project with option 1 and has set up the so-called quota for the "VM-Management-Portal" https://vm.lrz.de with access authorization for the master user for both options the master user is authorized to order and manage VMs.